 Social media is becoming a dominating method of communication and connection for both personal and professional purposes.
 That’s where we can find and share interesting and helpful knowledge with others.

-For example, the most popular social media platform, Facebook, allow L&D specialists to
+For example, the most popular social media platform, Facebook, allows L&D specialists to

 Or you can also use Youtube to publish video training content, as IBM does.
 They upload all video learning materials and tutorial libraries for employees to watch any time they need.